Tasuku-CV6/cpnt-201-project-yoga/README.md

 - You should see a prompt to create a pull request for your recently pushed branch.
 Click on it.
 - Fill out the pull request template, providing a detailed description of your changes.
 - Submit the pull request.

+### Setup Instructions

+This section provides detailed steps on how to install and configure the project.
+It typically includes: